 Interestingly, all those who teach that you lose your salvation also teach you can saved again.
 They teach that by repentance and good works one can saved again....and again....and again.
 Thus one can fall out of grace, be returned by good works, fall out again and be restored again...by good works, etc. That false teaching directly contradicts God's word as stated here because this passage emphatically states that if one could lose their salvation it would be impossible to restore them again.
 Those that use this to teach that salvation can be lost distort and ignore the meaning of the passage.
 Also, these false teachers who teach you can lose your salvation never address how much sin one must commit to lose eternal life.
 Thus their members flounder in a sea of doubt never being sure if they are accepted by God or not.
 Others who believe this heresy take pride in their keeping themselves saved by their good works...meaning living a godly life.

 The context of Hebrews 6:11-12 is clear....
 "We desire that every one you do shew the same diligence to the full assurance of the "hope unto the end."
-Anyone who would use the passage to teach salvation can be lose is being dishonest.
-The passage is teaching assurance, not losing one's salvation.
+Anyone who would use the passage to teach salvation can be lose is being dishonest or ignoring what the passage is teaching.
+Only a superficial reading of the passage would lead one to conclude the passage is teaching one can lose their salvation.
+The passage is teaching assurance of salvation, not losing one's salvation.
 The writer of the Book of Hebrews, encourages believers and desires to show them the absolute hope of the full assurance the believer has in his salvation.
 Verse 11 establishes the reason for verses 1-10.

 Let me labor the point.....
 God is not saying that it is possible for a person to be saved and lose their salvation, but saying that "IF" it were possible then Christ would have to be crucified all over again.
 It is not saying it is possible to be saved and then lost, but showing WHY it would be impossible to lose salvation.
-The passage is establishing the fact that it is impossible to be lost once Christ has saved us, because that would mean that Christ would have to be crucified again in order for a person to be saved again if they were lost.
+The passage is establishing the fact that it is impossible to be lost once Christ has saved the believer, forgiven all his sins and given him eternal life.
+Why, because that would mean that Christ would have to be crucified again in order for a person to be saved again if they were lost.
 Christ was crucified once for all as Hebrews 10:10 says, "By the which will we are sanctified through the offering of the body of Jesus Christ once for all."
 Note in Verse 12 the word, "slothful" which comes from a derivative of word "illegitimate" as an illegitimate son, or of uncertain origin.
 He is saying, "Do not act like an illegitimate son (lost person), because as you know you are a child of God, do not be lazy or uncertain."

 Verses 19-20 say, "Which hope we have as an anchor of the soul, both sure and stedfast, and which entereth into that within the veil; Whither the forerunner is for us entered, even Jesus, made an high priest for ever after the order of Melchizedek."
 Clearly these two verses absolutely assure the Christian who has truly put his faith in Jesus Christ that he is eternally saved.

 The point in understand this passage is to ask the question, "What is the basis of God's accepting a person and forgiving him?"
 Clearly, the scripture says it is based upon what Jesus Christ did on the cross.
 If a person by faith believes and receives Christ as their Savior...they receive eternal life and if it is eternal it cannot be lost.
 A person is not saved by any work or works they do and salvation is purely an act of God's grace in giving the "gift" of salvation to those who will believe and accept it.
-Plainly, if one cannot be saved by works...they cannot keep themselves saved by works either.
+A gift is not something one earns or merits.
+Plainly, if one cannot be saved by works or meriting salvation...they cannot keep themselves saved by works either.
+This clearly means a person does not keep himself saved by any act of his own, nor can he lose what is freely and unconditionally given by God.

 Ephesians 2:1-10 states: